Skip to main content

 Validation Rules

-• Email must match an existing user — this import cannot create new user accounts
+• Email must match an existing user.
+This import cannot create new users.

-• Timezone must be a valid IANA timezone identifier if provided
+• Timezone must be a valid IANA timezone identifier.

-• Culture Name must be a valid locale code if provided
+• Culture Name must be a valid .NET culture code.

 What This Import Does NOT Do